-Media Chair - Mark Suarez
+Communications - Mark Suarez

 Mark Suarez came to the U.S. from the Philippines in 1988.
 He has lived in various parts of the U.S., but primarily the San Fernando Valley.
 Mark graduated from Granada Hills High School and earned his Bachelor of Arts in Dramatic Arts from U.C.
 Davis.
 He currently works in Glendale in the health information management field.